geelen/glenmaddern.com/src/lib/talks/icss.md

 ---

 > Server side JavaScript is very fragmented.
-[Rhino, v8, Spidermonkey and JavaScriptCore don't work] in the same way.
+A script that accesses files can't be used without modification on both rhino and v8.
+Spidermonkey and JavaScriptCore can't both load in additional modules in the same way.
 A JavaScript web framework is very much tied to its interpreter and is often **forced to create a bunch of APIs that Python, Ruby and Java programmers take for granted**.

 https://wiki.mozilla.org/ServerJS/Introduction